Wearing a mask is required at Radium Hot Springs

 Entry to Radium Hot Springs is first come, first served.
 Reservations and pre-bookings are not available.

-Lengthy outdoor waits may occur throughout the summer.
+Lengthy outdoor waits may occur at peak times.

 There is limited access to shade or shelter while waiting in line.
 Please pack a water bottle for each member of your group and dress for the weather.